Sepphoris: British Mandate period

 According to the British Mandate's 1922 census of Palestine, Saffuriyeh had 2,582 inhabitants; 2,574 Muslims and 8 Christians, where the Christians were all Roman Catholics.

 By the 1931 census the population had increased to 3,147; 3,136 Muslims and 11 Christians, in a total of 747 houses.
 In summer of 1931, archaeologist Leroy Waterman began the first excavations at Saffuriya, digging up part of the school playground, formerly the site of the Crusader fort.

 A local council was established in 1923.
 The expenditure of the council grew from 74 Palestine pound in 1929 to 1,217 in 1944.

 In the 1945 statistics, the population was 4,330; 4,320 Muslims and 10 Christians, and the total land area was 55,378 dunams.
+By 1948, Saffuriya was the largest village in the Galilee both by land size and population.

+The land in the area was considered highly fertile.
 In 1944/45 a total of 21,841 dunams of village land was used for cereals, 5,310 dunams were irrigated or used for orchards, mostly olive trees, while 102 dunams were classified as built-up land.
-By 1948, Saffuriya was the largest village in the Galilee both by land size and population.
+Multiple olive oil factories were located nearby, and children attended one of two schools, divided by gender.